Authentication and Security

 Setting up the API

 Before you can access the API, you must register your IP address(es) and generate a password.
-See To Create a Token.
+See 1.2 Creating a Token.

 You can use the genarated URL example, similar to https://mycc:157f…firstname.lastname@example.org/v2/projects.
 For developing and testing you should use your desktop’s public IP address.